Open Door Policy

 More About an Open Door Policy

-Create your own Open Door policy that is customized to your organization's needs and culture using this sample open door policy as a guide.
+Create your own open door policy that is customized to your organization's needs and culture using this sample open door policy as a guide.

 Disclaimer: Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
 The site is read by a world-wide audience and employment laws and regulations vary from state to state and country to country.
 Please seek legal assistance, or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct for your location.
 This information is for guidance, ideas, and assistance.